Live your Unitarian Universalist values out loud. Make your year-end gift today!

 At the 2012 General Assembly in Phoenix, AZ, delegates of the Unitarian Universalist Association (UUA) passed a resolution repudiating the Doctrine of Discovery.

 In the months leading up to the vote, the UUA Board and headquarters staff honored the request of our immigration justice partner organizations and led the association in a period of study and discussion about the Doctrine of Discovery.
 The resources below can help Unitarian Universalist congregations, groups, and individuals continue to learn more and take action on the 2012 resolution.

 For more information contact socialjustice @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

 UN Preliminary Study on the Doctrine of Discovery